 An inmate will be limited in the number of letters, books, photographs, magazines, and newspapers that can be stored in their designated storage space.
-Nothing is to be tacked, stapled or scotch taped to any surface except to bulletin boards, if applicable.
+Nothing is to be tacked, stapled or scotch taped to any surface except to bulletin boards.
 Ordinarily, photographs, particularly those of family and friends, are approved, since they represent meaningful ties to the community.
 A personal photograph is defined as a photograph intended for individual viewing, as opposed to a photograph published for commercial use.
 Personal photographs may be stored or displayed in the housing units according to local sanitation and housekeeping guidelines.
 Inmates may not retain Polaroid photos.
-Nude or sexually suggestive photos present special concerns about personal safety, security, and good order, particularly when the subject is an inmate's relative, friend, or acquaintance or could reasonably be perceived as such.
+Nude or sexually suggestive photos (individual prints or copies as opposed to those from publications) present special concerns about personal safety, security, and good order, particularly when the subject is an inmate's relative, friend, or acquaintance or could reasonably be perceived as such.
 For these reasons, an inmate may not be permitted to retain, receive, or possess a personal photograph in which the subject is partially nude or nude, or when the photograph depicts sexual acts such as intercourse, fellatio, or sodomy.
 These materials will be returned to the sender upon receipt at the institution.